clayne/SSEModdingGuide/README.md

 ## Setting up Skyrim Special Edition
-You will need to ensure that your copy of SSE is outside of a Windows protected folder.
-Windows is very protective when you try to edit anything inside of it.
+Windows is very protective when you try to edit anything inside of it, blocking any changes that can be made to the files.
+You will need to ensure that your copy of SSE is outside of any Windows protected folder.

 ### Moving your Steam Directory
 By default, your Steam directory will be placed in: